Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 • Better understanding of the economy: Business Studies students majoring in Finance understand not only the internal operations of companies, but also the economy as a whole.
 This holistic understanding is useful for making financial decisions in a broader economic context.

-Business Studies at MBS
+Studying Business Administration at MBS

 Benefits of the Munich Business School